 MAUREEN WEBB: They are increasingly mandatory.
 After 9/11, they began to biometrically register the more marginal populations.
-So, for example, under the National Security Entry-Exit Registration System, the United States registered all males between the ages of sixteen and forty-five coming from Muslim countries, who were visiting or traveling through the country.
+So, for example, under the National Security Entry-Exit Registration System, the United States registered all males between the ages of 16 and 45 coming from Muslim countries, who were visiting or traveling through the country.
 And 80,000 men were biometrically registered in this way.

 MAUREEN WEBB: Guilt by Google, that’s not copyrighted.
 You know, these data-mining programs, what you have to understand is that they’re not sifting through masses of information to find known terrorists or people who are suspected of terrorism on reasonable grounds.
 What they’re doing is they’re sifting through all this information they’re collecting about us all to predict who might be a terrorist.
 This is predictive technology.
 And it’s interesting.
 It comes from the private sector.